How to build your wedding budget

 Use your home or outdoors for the venue

 If your budget might not cover the venue you want, consider having your wedding ceremony or reception at your home, your family’s home, or outdoors.
-As venues typically cost up to half of an entire wedding budget, eliminating this expense could save you thousands of dollars.
+As venues can typically take up a large portion of your wedding budget, eliminating this expense could save you thousands of dollars.
 You can then designate a bigger portion of your budget towards food, decorations, or live music, depending on what you love most.

 Trim the guest list

 If you're willing to have a smaller wedding, try limiting the guest size so that you can stay within your budget.
 Having an intimate wedding with close friends and family can be just as fun, and will save you a significant amount of money.

 DIY your wedding

 Elaborate and expensive decorations and invitations may exceed your budget.
 Instead of spending hundreds if not thousands of dollars, you could get creative with some DIY touches like making your own wedding invitations, table centerpieces, or floral decorations, or even having you and your friends build a playlist instead of hiring a band.
 If you want to save money on food for the reception, you can prepare big batches of family favorites yourself, and recruit your relatives and friends to help out with each course.